griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 - Lighting and acoustics that hinder rather than help
 - Desktop setups inferior to many home offices

-This infrastructure failure suggests that even before the pandemic, we weren't really thinking critically about how to optimize work environments.
-[PeopleWare is over thirty years old](https://www.oreilly.com/library/view/peopleware-productive-projects/9780133440706/)
+This infrastructure failure suggests that even before the pandemic, we weren't really thinking critically about how to optimize work environments - [PeopleWare is over thirty years old](https://www.oreilly.com/library/view/peopleware-productive-projects/9780133440706/)
+>“As long as workers are crowded into noisy, sterile, disruptive space, it’s not worth improving anything but the workplace.” - Excerpt From: Tom DeMarco.
+Peopleware: Productive Projects and Teams, Third Edition

 ## Remote Work: A Skill, Not a Location